nakulrathore/CSV_Play/README.md

-# csv_tail
+# CSV_Tail
-playing with csv using Tkinter
+playing with CSV File using CSV module and Tkinter